COVID-19 coronavirus and BCS activities

-Given the global impact and uncertainty regarding COVID-19 (novel coronavirus), the BCS leadership, staff and volunteers have been considering different areas of impact within BCS and planning for any disruption that may result.
+Given the global impact and uncertainty regarding COVID-19 (novel coronavirus), the BCS leadership, staff and volunteers continuously monitor and review different areas of impact within BCS and plan for any disruption or change in service that may result.

 This page serves as an update on our policy and position around the different aspects of our activity that are being impacted by this global issue.

 We encourage all candidates expecting to attend a BCS examination at a physical location at any time in the near future to regularly check email communications and notices on our website and to check for emails sent directly from your examination centre, training provider, school or college.

 Candidates for our HEQ examinations can check the specific status of examination sittings on this page

 A number of examinations can be taken by candidates in a location of their choosing using our Remote Proctoring solutions - please see the specific section on Remote Proctored Examinations for details.

 After reviewing the examination situation impacted by COVID-19 measures and following discussions with the Regulators, BCS introduced the adaption assessment method for BCS qualifications which was essentially to offer the examination using remote invigilation.
 This method follows regulatory guidance and is governed through the Extraordinary Regulatory Framework (ERF).

 Following further clarification from the Regulators, BCS then offered its centres and learners a hybrid approach which allowed learners to receive an estimated grade for individual components of their qualification.

 Estimation can only be used for individual units of a qualification when the learner is unable to take the assessment using remote invigilation and have completed at least 50% of the units within their qualification under ordinary conditions.